Arm-China/Compass_NPU_Driver/README.md

 ## 2. Compile driver

 ### 2.1 Cross compile KMD/UMD for HW board
-Here take Juno(arm64) board as an example, If you use nother board, please change below env variables accordingly in bash_env_setup.sh (for bash) or env_setup.sh (for csh)
+Here take Juno(arm64) board as an example, If you use another board, please change below env variables accordingly in bash_env_setup.sh (for bash) or env_setup.sh (for csh)

 - change work directory to Linux/